 Vaginal dryness and thinness are believed to be the symptoms of low estrogen levels after menopause.
 This is accepted because the skin on other parts of the body also loses elasticity and thickness.
 Unfortunately, because vaginal dryness and thinness can cause painful intercourse, women can experience a decreased sex drive as a result.

-Whilst there is no conclusive evidence as to what exactly causes mood swings, memory loss and anxiety during menopause, at least one study indicates that estrogen improves the ability of the receptors in the hypothalamus to receive and transmit signals.
+While there is no conclusive evidence as to what exactly causes mood swings, memory loss, and anxiety during menopause, at least one study indicates that estrogen improves the ability of the receptors in the hypothalamus to receive and transmit signals, so when estrogen levels decrease, certain psychological symptoms can arise.